Milwaukee Road 261: Revenue service and retirement

-Excursion service
+First excursion service

-In 1991, the newly formed "North Star Rail" selected 261 for restoration for mainline excursions.
-It was selected for a variety of reasons.
-The engine was large enough to handle the expected trains at track speed.
-It featured several modern features for a steam locomotive, including easier to maintain roller bearings.
-It also already had its asbestos lagging removed, which is very expensive to remove for environmental and safety reasons.
-Finally, 261's relatively short 10-year service life meant that the engine's boiler is more pristine, meaning it would take less work to rebuild the engine.
+In 1991, the newly formed "North Star Rail" selected 261 for restoration for mainline excursions for a number of reasons.
+These included that the engine was large enough to handle the expected trains at track speed; it had several modern features for a steam locomotive, including easier to maintain roller bearings; it already had its asbestos lagging removed, which is very expensive to remove for environmental and safety reasons; and its relatively short 10-year service life left its boiler in good condition, requiring less work to rebuild the engine.

-North Star Rail and the National Railroad Museum came to an agreement in November 1991 for a ten-year lease, which was later renewed ten years later.
+North Star Rail and the National Railroad Museum came to an agreement in November 1991 for a ten-year lease, which was renewed ten years later.
 261 was moved from Green Bay to Minneapolis to the GE shops at Humboldt Yard in September 1992.
 There, a full-time staff rebuilt the engine.
 Work progressed quickly, allowing for a hydrostatic test in June 1993, a test fireup in July, and eventual restoration completion in September.
 After passing the FRA inspection on September 14, 1993, the engine deadheaded over Wisconsin Central in time for its first public excursions on September 18–19, 1993.
 The engine later returned to its new home at the leased Burlington Northern Minneapolis Junction facility.

-The following year, 261 had an extensive season, including excursions on Wisconsin Central and the Twin Cities & Western Railroad.
+The following year, No. 261 had an extensive season, including excursions on Wisconsin Central and the Twin Cities and Western Railroad.
 Notable events included "Chocolate City Days" excursions, campaign trains, a movie shoot painted as "Lackawanna 1661", running over CSX tracks for the famed "New River Train", and a wrap-up celebrating the engine's 50th birthday in 1994.

-The engine participated in the Steamtown National Historic Site's grand opening in July 1995.
-Over five days, 261 deadheaded from Minneapolis to Scranton, Pennsylvania.
-The locomotive stayed in Scranton for the next year pulling numerous excursions, including rare-mileage trips, a rare snowplow run, and the engine's first steam doubleheader with Susquehanna and Western SY 2-8-2 No. 142.
+In June 1995, No. 261 hauled a one-way excursion, sponsored by Trains Magazine, over five days from Minneapolis to Scranton, Pennsylvania, where it participated in Steamtown National Historic Site's grand opening celebrations the following month.
+Originally, it was supposed to doublehead with Pere Marquette 1225 from Michigan through Canada and into New York state, before continuing south.
+While No. 261 was in Chicago, the doubleheader was cancelled due to routing issues.
+No. 261 operated on an alternative route over CSX into Pennsylvania and heading to New York via the Buffalo and Pittsburgh Railroad, while No. 1225 remained in Michigan.
+The 4-8-4 stayed for one year in Scranton, pulling numerous excursions, including rare-mileage trips, a rare snowplow run, and a doubleheader excursion with New York, Susquehanna and Western 142 between Scranton and Syracuse, New York.
 A Hancock 3-chime whistle was temporarily added to the locomotive and then replaced with an AT&SF 6-chime whistle, which remains on it today, but still also keeping its original non-Hancock 3 chime whistle and Leslie A-125 air horn.
-261 returned to the Midwest after almost a year at Steamtown.
-On its way home, the engine made its first runs over the newly formed BNSF Railway.
+In early 1996, No. 261 returned to the Midwest.
+On its way home, the locomotive made its first runs over the newly formed BNSF Railway.
 It pulled a few sets of excursions in 1997 and 1998 over BNSF and TC&W trackage.